Many RVers and those who work camp, in particular, work in multiple states during the year. How do you file taxes when working in multiple states?

 - Physically working in a state

-- Length of time spent in each states
+- Length of time spent in each state

 I get this question often since many digital nomads and RVers travel across state lines and work wherever they go.
 To understand if you’ll owe taxes when working in multiple states you must first understand the following items.

 Domicile is important because it’s where you claim as your resident state.
 Your domicile should issue your driver’s license.
-It should be where you have your RV registered and insured.
+It should be where you have your RV or car registered and insured.
 Domicile is where you have ties for tax purposes.
-This is why many RVers choose income tax free states such as Florida, South Dakota, and Texas.
+This is why many RVers and digital nomads choose income tax-free states such as Florida, South Dakota, and Texas.